God Forbade Moses From Entering the Promised Land

 Let’s examine why God forbade Moses from entering the promised Land?

 First: Moses disobeyed a direct command from the Lord.
 God had commanded Moses to speak to the rock (Numbers 20:8).
-Instead, Moses struck the rock with his staff.
+Instead, Moses struck the rock with his staff (verse 11).
+And God was displeased with him (verse 12).

 Second: Moses took the credit for bringing forth the water.
 Notice how in verse 10 Moses says, “Must we [referring to Moses and Aaron] bring you water out of this rock?”
 (Numbers 20:10).

-Third: Moses committed this sin in front of all the Israelites.
+Third: Moses committed this sin in front of all the Israelites (Numbers 20:12).
 Such a public example of direct disobedience could not go unpunished.

 Now let’s look at God’s mercy in dealing with Moses.
 God gave Moses a special resurrection and raised him from the dead and took him up to heaven.
 How do we know that Moses was resurrected?
 We know that from the following verses: